stack-of-tasks/pinocchio/README.md

   <img src="./doc/images/pinocchio-performances.png" width="600" alt="Pinocchio Logo" align="center"/>
 </p>

+For other benchmarks, and mainly the capacity of Pinocchio to exploit at best your CPU capacities using advanced code generation techniques, we refer to the technical [paper](https://hal-laas.archives-ouvertes.fr/hal-01866228).
+In addition, the introspection done [here](https://github.com/rbd-benchmarks/rbd-benchmarks) may also help you to understand and compare the performances of the modern rigid body dynamics librairies.

 ## Ongoing developments

 If you want to follow the current developments, you can directly refer to the [devel branch](https://github.com/stack-of-tasks/pinocchio/tree/devel).